TITLE:

 4.1 Engineering Controls

 Whenever respiratory hazards cannot feasibly be mitigated by material substitution, engineering controls are the preferred method.
-ES&H Manual Chapter 6630 Appendix T1 Engineering Controls – Local and Portable Exhaust Systems provides how to determine if an engineering control is required; appropriate use parameters; and repair, maintenance, and inspection schedules.
+ES&H Manual Chapter 6630 Appendix T1 Engineering Controls – Fixed and Portable Exhaust Ventilation provides how to determine if an engineering control is required, appropriate use parameters, and repair, maintenance, and inspection schedules.

 4.2 Respirator Use and Approval Requirements

 Respirators are used at Jefferson Lab when material substitution or engineering controls are not adequate to mitigate air contaminants to an acceptable level.
 ES&H Manual Chapter 6630 Appendix T2 Respirator Use and Approval Requirements provides the process step used to determine if a respirator is required; if required how to determine the appropriate type; and how to obtain medical monitoring, training, and a fit test.
-Anyone may, at any time, request to use a respirator on a voluntary basis; however they must complete the process steps listed as if it were required, prior to use.
+Anyone may, at any time, request to use a respirator for nuisance dust under voluntary use; however, voluntary use of a respirator requires completion of the steps outlined in this appendix.

 ISSUING AUTHORITY